Major League Baseball Reliever of the Month Award: Awards by month

 MLB previously introduced a Reliever of the Year Award in 2014, awarded to one reliever in the American League and one in the National League.
 In 2017, MLB added a monthly award, also given to one reliever in each league, for each month of the regular season.
 The award was sponsored by The Hartford, a Connecticut-based investment and insurance company, from inception through the 2020 season.

-The most Reliever of the Month awards won by a single player is ten by Edwin Díaz.
-He is followed by Josh Hader (8), Emmanuel Clase (7), Liam Hendriks (4), Aroldis Chapman (4), and Raisel Iglesias (4).
+The most Reliever of the Month awards won by a single player are ten by Edwin Díaz.
+He is followed by Josh Hader (9), Emmanuel Clase (7), Aroldis Chapman (5), Mason Miller (5), Liam Hendriks (4), and Raisel Iglesias (4).

-The table below lists monthly winners; a number in parentheses indicates the number of instances of winning the award for players who have previously won.
+The table below lists monthly winners; a number in parentheses indicates how many times each player has won the award.

 Edwin Díaz has won the award five times with the Seattle Mariners and five times with the New York Mets.

 Emmanuel Clase won the award seven times with the Cleveland Indians/Guardians.